capnspacehook/gorepro/README.md

 `go install github.com/capnspacehook/gorepro@latest`

 Reproduce Go binaries by recreating and running the commands that produced them.
-Requires Go 1.18 or later.

 `gorepro [flags] binary`

+## Requirements

+Binaries to reproduce must have been built with Go 1.18 or later.
+Go 1.18 is also required to be present on the system you run gorepro on.
+Additionally, docker may be required depending on how the binary you want to reproduce was originally built.

 ## Purpose